 Overnight stay for minors is prohibited.

 15800 N.W.
 42nd Ave, Miami Gardens, Florida 33054 | (305) 626-3600 © Copyright Florida Memorial University | All rights reserved.

-ACCREDITATION: Florida Memorial University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
+ACCREDITATION: Florida Memorial University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Florida Memorial University.